 I lie here lifeless In this cocoon Shedding my skin cause I'm ready to I wanna break out I found a way out I don't believe that it's gotta be this way The worst is the waiting In this womb I'm suffocating Feel your presence filling up my lungs with oxygen I take you … Continue reading Emotional Hypothermia, Part 1: The heart is deceitful

 Once upon a time, a little girl sat in a field releasing the fuzz from seeded dandelions and watching the wind gather the wisps into the sky as it tousled her hair.
 Sometimes, she danced with the wind, her blue skirt swishing to synchronize with its rhythm.
-One day the whimsy of her dance led … Continue reading Fable
+One day the whimsy of her dance led … Continue reading The Herdsman, the Maiden and the Coyotes: A Fable